 I woke up to a stunning sunrise over the mountains, which I enjoyed while I drank my coffee and made breakfast.
 I then packed up and hit the road, heading for the VanCraft depot in Denver to return my van.

-Returning the van was a seamless process, Aydin at the depot made everything so easy.
+Returning the van was a seamless process.
+Aydin at the depot made everything so easy.
 I unloaded my belongings and handed back the keys, which was hard to do.
 My awesome Rocky Mountain VanCraft adventure had come to an end.
 But I knew it wouldn’t be my last.
-I had way too much fun camping and learning to ski on this trip, I’m already making plans to get out and chase the pow next winter, most likely in a VanCraft Campervan.
+I had way too much fun camping and learning to ski on this trip, and I’m already making plans to get out and chase the pow next winter, most likely in a VanCraft Campervan.